-- Notifies TS-SIS and OBS-SIS incoming chairs, well in advance of the Annual Meeting, that each needs to appoint one representative to the TSLL board.
+- Notifies TS-SIS and LSRD-SIS incoming chairs, well in advance of the Annual Meeting, that each needs to appoint one representative to the TSLL board.

 - Writes an annual report, in consultation with the associate editor, which is to be approved by the editorial board before the Annual Meeting.